vijaykeswani/Deferral-To-Multiple-Experts/README.md

 works with the abusive speech dataset and synthetic experts primarily, with code for plotting and replication provided in the notebook itself.

+- *all_results.npy*: Dataset containing decisions from crowdannotators for the hate-speech labelling task described in the paper.

+- *all_results.csv*: Same datasets as above in csv format.

 - *hatespeech_defer.ipynb*: This is the notebook from the paper on learning-to-defer in ICML 20 - https://github.com/clinicalml/learn-to-defer.
 We use this code only to obtain the preprocessed abusive speech dataset from Davidson et al (https://github.com/t-davidson/hate-speech-and-offensive-language/).

-- *all_results.npy*: Dataset containing decisions from crowdannotators for the hate-speech labelling task described in the paper.

 - *twitteraae_models*: Add AAE prediction models from http://slanglab.cs.umass.edu/TwitterAAE/.
 See hatespeech_defer.ipynb for more details.